 If you're able to get an offer to work on The Street, take it.
 If you can get a front line job where you're responsible for bringing in the revenue, even better.

-Addendum: If you’re going to join Wall Street, you might as well get a front office job in sales, trading, or corporate finance.
-That’s where the big bucks can be made.
-Joining a Wall Street firm to do operations, tech, HR etc won’t get you paid, and you’ll get all the grief that goes along with working in finance as well.
+Addendum: If you're going to join Wall Street, you might as well get a front office job in sales, trading, or corporate finance.
+That's where the big bucks can be made.
+Joining a Wall Street firm to do operations, tech, HR etc won't get you paid, and you'll get all the grief that goes along with working in finance as well.
 Do finance at a finance firm.
 Do tech at a tech firm.
+The average Wall Street bonus is going up.

 Related: Should I Work On Wall Street?